ba-accordion

 Setting heading level

-The heading level can be set by passing a number to to the heading-level attribute.
+The heading level can be set by passing a number to the heading-level attribute.
 The heading level should be set by the preceding heading on the page.
 Headings within the accordion should start at 1 level lower than has been set in the heading-level attribute.

 ...